 2. Raw Honey

-Now let’s discuss what raw honey is.
-Raw honey is basically honey that has been directly extracted from the honeycomb.
-This honey has not been filtered in any way and has not been heated to get rid of any impurifications either.
-Most people don’t consume raw honey on a daily basis because they think it's unhygienic.
+Now, let’s discuss what raw honey is.
+Raw honey is honey that has been directly extracted from the honeycomb.
+This honey has not been filtered or heated to remove any impurities either.
+Most people don’t consume raw honey daily because they think it’s unhygienic.

-You will have to spend more time, effort, and money to experience this.
-But if you want fresh, authentic and unfiltered raw honey, then it’ll be best to go directly to the source.
+You will have to spend much time, effort, and money to experience this.
+But if you want fresh, authentic, and unfiltered raw honey, it’s best to go directly to the source.

 Pros